 Q&A with Mia WilliamsWritten by Gemma S

-Cancer researcher Mia Williams of Tizzy Shots discusses her immune-boosting shots that combat inflammation, the root of all disease.
+Cancer researcher Mia Williams of Tizzy Shots discusses her immune-boosting shots that combat inflammation.

 Scientist and cancer researcher Mia Williams compares her test tube-sized shots of ginger to a healthy version of the classic tequila slammer.
 After a busy 4 months since launching her brand, Tizzy Shots, Williams calls on her background in pharmaceutical research to explain why Hong Kong is the perfect location to launch a health-orientated startup.